-Students who violate the code of conduct in housing (residence halls and family apartments) will be issued a warning with the mandate to see a counselor within two (2) business days from the date of the warning to discuss the nature of the violation and the next steps as a consequence to further violations.
+Students who violate the code of conduct in housing (residence halls and family apartments) will be issued a warning with the mandate to meet with a counselor within two business days to discuss the nature of the violation and consequences of further violations.
 A student who does not comply will be evicted from housing.